g-etorri/articles/jncie-self-study/bgp-and-policies/9-ibgp-peering-configuration.md

 ```
 Note that the values are inverted of the values of the RR!

-With all defined, we can configure our BGP session with the RR and apply the BFD too.
-Note, to work the 6PE function, we need to permit the configuration of ipv6-tunneling in MPLS (as I said, I've finished the MPLS configuration earlier).
+Finally, we apply the BGP session parameters.
+Important: To make the 6PE functionality work seamlessly, we must configure family inet6 labeled-unicast explicit-null and ipv6-tunneling in MPLS (as I said, I finished the MPLS configuration earlier).
 ```
 set protocols bgp group iBGP-AS65020-West type internal set protocols bgp group iBGP-AS65020-West description iBGP-AS65020-West